 Once you have completed measuring, head over to our Gas Log Finder and enter your measurements.
-Once you've done so, you will see the sizes we recomend right underneath the finder, and you can start shopping!
+Once you've done so, you will see the sizes we recommend right underneath the finder, and you can start shopping!

-Next, Determine the look you are going for by picking out the "Style"
+Next, determine the look you are going for by picking out the style.

 Choosing that perfect style is matter of preference.
 If you feel a bit overwhelmed with all the style choices, let us help!
 We can offer some recommendations based on popularity.
 Check out some of our most popular styles below to see them in action:

-Then, Determine how you want to start and control your gas logs
+Then, determine how you want to start and control your gas logs

 Match Light (Good)